-Achieving diverse neighbourhoods requires a balance of jobs and housing.
-Bringing more housing to existing or emerging town centres and places will provide convenience for residents and support the growth of Vincent's local economy.
+Achieving diverse town centres requires a balance of jobs and housing.
+Bringing more housing to existing or emerging town centres will provide convenience for residents and support the growth of Vincent's local economy.
 Places that are active day and night require people that live and work in a walkable catchment.

 The City supports a range of housing types that enable different people, on various incomes, and from diverse backgrounds, to live in Vincent and contribute to its vibrancy.
-In fact, 54 per cent of Vincent's dwellings are medium or high density, compared to 24 per cent in Greater Perth.
-In 2021, 40.7 per cent of residents were renting, compared to 26 per cent in Greater Perth.
+In fact, 54.1% of Vincent's dwellings are medium or high density, compared to 24% in Greater Perth.
+In 2021, 40.7% of residents were renting, compared to 26% in Greater Perth.

-PERTH INNER CITY GROUP
+INNER CITY LGA ALLIANCE